West Bromwich Albion F.C.: Recent years (1992–present)

 Hodgson guided Albion to an 11th-place finish for the 2010–11 season.
 Then followed an eight-season continuous run in the Premier League.
 It included an 8th-place finish in 2012–13 under Steve Clarke, and 10th-place finishes under Roy Hodgson in 2011–12 and Tony Pulis in 2016–17.
 In August 2016, it was announced that long-term owner Jeremy Peace had sold the club to a Chinese investment group headed up by Lai Guochuan.
 By this time, the club had begun to fall into a state of torpor, and were relegated at the end of the 2017–18 season, ending their eight-year Premier League stay.
 Pulis and his replacement Alan Pardew were both dismissed during the season.
 Albion finished fourth in their first season back in the Championship under the management of Darren Moore, losing the Championship play-off semi-final on penalties.

 Slaven Bilić took over as manager in June 2019, and led Albion to automatic promotion back to the Premier League during the 2019–20 season.
 Back in the Premier League, Bilić was controversially sacked on 16 December 2020, with Sam Allardyce named as his replacement the same day.
 After Albion were relegated from the Premier League at the end of the 2020–21 season, Allardyce resigned from his position.
 The club endured disappointing results back in the Championship during the tenures of Valérien Ismaël and Steve Bruce, who left the club in the relegation places in the 2022–23 season.
 Carlos Corberán was named as successor on 25 October 2022.
 He guided Albion to a 5th-place finish and the play-off semi-finals at the end of the 2023–24 season.
+The club maintained a play-off position for much of the following season; Corberán left the club on Christmas Eve 2024 to join Valencia, and Tony Mowbray returned as manager in January 2025, but he lasted just three months, as Albion's promotion push dwindled to an eventual 9th-place finish.

+Ryan Mason was appointed head coach ahead of the 2025–26 season, but won just a third of his games in charge before being fired in January 2026.
+His successor, Eric Ramsay, lasted nine games, with no wins; James Morrison then took over on an interim basis for the rest of the season.
+On 24 April 2026, the club suffered a two-point deduction for a breach of the EFL's profit and sustainability rules, then retained their Championship place the following day, and Morrison was named West Brom's new permanent boss.